 Chalkdust can only thrive with your thoughts, ideas and curiosities.
 In the past we have had contributions from PhD students, professors emeritus, maths communicators and high school students.
 Soon this list could include you!

-We aim to publish articles about all areas of mathematics.
+We publish articles about all areas of mathematics.
 To get an idea of what we look for, have a look at our previous issues.
-Typically, we ask that the starting level is no higher than first year undergraduate.
+If you are interested in writing for us, please contact firstname.lastname@example.org or get in touch on Twitter or Facebook.

 Deadline for Issue 07

-The deadline for article submissions for Issue 07 is early December 2017.
+The deadline for article submissions for Issue 07 is 3 January 2018.

-- Length: Most articles in Chalkdust have between 500 and 2000 words.
+- Length: Most articles in Chalkdust have between 500 and 2000 words, although we have been known to accept longer and shorter articles.

 We look forward to reading and sharing your ideas!